-As with any operation, there is a risk associated with having a general anaesthetic.
-Also as with all major abdominal surgery, there is the risk of bruising or infection in the wound.
-Internal bruising and infection may also occur.
-Blood transfusion may be required to replace blood lost during the operation.
-Rarely, there may be internal bleeding after the operation, making a second operation necessary.
+As with any operation, there are risks associated with having a general anaesthetic.
+Also, as with all major abdominal surgery there is the risk of infection and bruising both internally and in the wound.
+A blood transfusion is sometimes needed to replace blood lost during the operation.
+Rarely, there may be internal bleeding after the operation, which may require a second operation.

-Patients occasionally suffer from blood clots in the leg or pelvis (deep vein thrombosis or DVT).
-This can lead to a blood clot in the lungs.
-Moving around as soon as possible after your operation can help prevent this.
-The ward nurse will show you some gentle leg exercises, safe ways to move in and out of bed and breathing exercises to reduce the risk of blood clots or a chest infection.
-You will also be given special surgical stockings (anti-embolism stockings) to wear whilst in hospital and injections to thin the blood.
+Women occasionally suffer from blood clots in the leg or pelvis (deep vein thrombosis or DVT).
+This can then lead to a blood clot in the lungs, so it is important to get moving around as soon as possible after your operation as this can help to prevent this.
+The ward nurses will show you on the ward some gentle leg exercises, safe ways to move in and out of bed and breathing exercises to reduce the risk of blood clots or a chest infection.
+You will be given special surgical stockings (antiembolism stockings) to wear whilst in hospital and injections to thin the blood.
+Refer to your physiotherapy leaflet for specific exercises.
+After the operation, the bladder and bowels may take some time to begin working properly.
+Some women have loss of feeling in the bladder that may take some time to return to normal.
+During this time, you need to take special care to empty your bladder regularly.